As local guides living in New York City, my colleagues and I love the option of using the NYC Ferry (formerly the East River Ferry) to travel around.

 Red Hook

-- This waterfront enclave was a historically industrial neighborhood that underwent a transformation in the past ten years.
+- This waterfront enclave was a historically industrial neighborhood but underwent major transformation since the late 1990s.

 - It is now an art and culture destination with a fun restaurant and bar scene.